nikhilwani/nikhilwani.github.io/index.md

 Update: I'm on the job market!
 I'm happy to explore areas other than my expertise :) Please feel free to reach me at nwani@usc.edu!

 Thank you for stopping by.
-I am a second-year CS graduate student in the honors program at the [University of Southern California](https://www.usc.edu/) in sunny Los Angeles.
+I am a second-year CS graduate student in the [honors program] (https://www.cs.usc.edu/academic-programs/masters/cs_ms_honors/) at the [University of Southern California](https://www.usc.edu/) in sunny Los Angeles.
 I am currently working on my master's thesis that proposes new context-aware multidimensional dynamic representation for lexical complexity.
 My work currently achieves state-of-the-art on three NLP-ML shared tasks: 1.
 Complex phrase detection, 2.
 Complex word detection and 3.
-Grammatical sentence correctness detection, encapsulated for the eventual gool of Lexical Simplification.
+Grammatical sentence correctness detection, encapsulated for the eventual goal of Lexical Simplification.

 I want machines to not just ***learn***, but also ***understand*** complex ideas the way we do, especially with ***natural languages***.
 I am also a ACM SIGCHI scholar and have some experience in Human Computer Interaction/ User Experience research.